itatsmove/smovechallenge/README.md

 We've prepared a few resources that you can use in any way you'd like.
 Some of them are open ended, meaning you can take any direction you want and build a website, a visualisation, do some analysis, or anything else you can think of.
 For the more algorithmically-inclined, we've also provided some common problems that we solve daily for you to have a shot at.

-You're welcome to try as many challenges as you'd like, and implement your solution using any language/framework/library you desire.
+**You're welcome to try as many challenges as you'd like**, and implement your solution using any language/framework/library you desire.
 Some languages and frameworks we typically use at smove are Javascript, Python, AngularJS, React, and Sails.js, so if you can use those that's a bonus!

 ### Challenges
 1. [Booking Availability API](challenges/availability.md)